 A couple of plaques and a street name hardly suffice when it comes to remembering the greatest composer in history.
-Which is why Vienna has more than a few monuments dedicated to the genius of Mozart.
+Which is why Vienna has more than a few monuments dedicated to Mozart.

-The biggest now sits in the Burggarten park that borders the Hofburg Palace.
+The biggest now sits in the central Burggarten park that borders the Hofburg Palace.

 - First unveiled in 1896

-- Great photo motif, particularly when the surrounding park is in full bloom
+- Great photo motif, particularly when the surrounds are in full bloom

 - See also: